The following discussion and analysis should be read in conjunction with the

 realized and unrealized gains or losses from exchange rate fluctuations.
 Since

-we conduct our business in
+we conduct our business in U.S. dollars and our functional currency is the U.S.

 dollar, our main foreign exchange exposure, if any, results from changes in the